olilan1/pf2e-creature-sounds/README.md

 the sound select dialog.

-You can also Export all your custom sound sets so that you can Import them into another world, or just as a backup.
-Note that this does not back up your actual sound files, just the sound set definition.
+You can also Export all your custom sound sets so that you can Import them into another world, or just as a backup, but please note that this does not back up your actual sound files, just the sound set definition.